LettError/designSpaceRoboFontExtension/README.md

 # DesignSpaceEditor

 An **experimental** RoboFont extension to create and edit designspace files.
-If you want a preview, measuring tools and a nice graphic representation of the design space, have a look at [Superpolator](http://new.superpolator.com/home/order/)
+If you want a **preview**, **measuring tools** and a **nice graphic** representation of the design space, have a look at [Superpolator](http://new.superpolator.com/home/order/).

-* Open, edit and save existing files
+* Open, edit and save existing designspace files.
-* Start new files.
+* Start new designspace files.
 * Open master UFOs
 * The window does not behave like a document yet.
 The save button is clumsy at the moment.
 * Some new elements in the designspace that are not yet part of MutatorMath.
+* Should be compatible with **MutatorMath** and **FontTools.varlib**.

+## Usage
+1. Add some axes first.
+2. Then load some masters.
+3. Then save the document in the same folder as your masters, or one level up.
+The document will store a relative path to the masters and instances.
+4. Define instances and whatever else you need to do.
+5. Save.

 ![Screenshot](screen.png)